PART 5: MAKE OR BREAK

-This was surprising to me.
-I had spent enough time in Universities to know what kind of events usually get organized and which ones are interesting to students, and it looked to me that what I was offering was a pretty decent idea.
+As with the lack of interest from journalists, this was surprising to me - and again, I don't know if this was just me being naïve or if I was right to feel underappreciated.
+I had spent enough time in universities to know what kind of events usually get organized and which ones are interesting to students, and it looked to me that what I was offering was a pretty decent idea.
 So I couldn’t quite figure out why the reaction was so negative.
 Was it that schools didn’t want to be seen as promoting a film?
 Did they think the project wasn’t interesting enough?
 Maybe the fact that I personally reached out to them (rather than say a representative or a producer) projected an amateurish or profiteering vibe?

 I couldn’t really tell.

-And then, I received one e-mail that perhaps provided a potential explanation for this cold shoulder, from a female philosophy professor I won’t name, from a major US University, who I was referred to by another professor at that same University, and who just wrote:
+And then, I received one e-mail that perhaps provided a potential explanation for this cold shoulder, from a female philosophy professor I won’t name at a major US university, who I was referred to by another professor at that same university, and who simply wrote:

-In all honesty, I had not perceived this problem while making the film.
+In all honesty, I had not perceived this issue while making the film.
 It’s only later, when building the website for the project and making a page presenting the 9 experts with their pictures side by side, that for the first time it became patently obvious to me: they were all men, all white, and predominantly over 50.
 My computer screen was screaming feminism.
-But at the time, again, I sort of brushed it aside, thinking perhaps I was the one being a little too sensitive to the issue.
+But at the time, again, I sort of brushed it aside, thinking perhaps I was the one making too big a deal of it.

-But then later down the road, in 2017/2018, this aspect of the project became impossible to ignore as people’s sensitivity to these issues had been significantly sharpened with the Harvey Weinstein scandal, followed by the Me Too and Time’s Up movements and more generally a politically charged social space with regards to gender inequalities.
+But then later down the road, in 2017/2018, this aspect became impossible to ignore in the wake of the Harvey Weinstein scandal, followed by the Me Too and Time’s Up movements and more generally a politically charged social space with regards to gender issues.

-For sure, I had been naïvely blind to this issue while making this project.
+For sure, I had been naïvely blind to this aspect of the film while making it.
 And perhaps that, in itself, is legitimately a cause for concern.
 Perhaps my inability to even see the issue beforehand (even in a cynical way, so as to avoid any future controversy) was a symptom of privilege, or unconscious bias or whatever other institutionalized prejudice could be at play.
-That may well be true to some extent.
-But at the time of contacting the experts (among which were some women, I should recall), I didn’t think I stood a chance and so when those who replied agreed to meet with me (and they happened to all be men), I was just so thrilled I went with it as it happened.
-And this was, essentially, my only line of defense: I had no intention of not representing women in the film, it’s just that the first to reply to me were men I didn't expect would ever get back to me, and once I had 9 lined up, I stopped contacting people and got on with it.
+That may well be true.
+But at the time of contacting the experts (among which were some women, I should say), I didn’t think I stood a chance of getting any positive response at all.
+And so when those who replied agreed to meet with me (and they happened to be only men), I was just so thrilled I went with it as it happened - I didn't stop to think: wait a minute, it's great these guys have said yes, but I should turn a few of them down because I need women in this project.
+And this was, essentially, my only line of defense: I had no intention of not representing women in the film, it’s just that the first people to reply to me were men who I didn't expect would ever get back to me in the first place, and once I had 9 lined up (which was aleady a lot), I stopped contacting people and got on with it.

-If I could go back and do it all again, having learnt what I have since making the film, I would surely be more aware of gender balance and be more careful in the way I cast the film.
-Because I truly believe that the film would have benefited from a more diverse cast of experts, and that promoting such diversity in films (and even more so in “intellectual” academic films) is invaluable to help change perceptions about gender roles and ultimately modify how social institutions actually work.
+If I could go back and do it all again, having learnt what I have since making the film, I would surely be more aware of gender balance and more careful in the way I cast the film.
+Because, yes, the film would have benefited from a more diverse cast of experts, and I do believe that promoting such diversity in films (and even more so in "scientific" films) is invaluable to help change perceptions about gender roles and ultimately modify how social institutions work.

 But I can’t go back in time, and I can’t either say I’m unhappy with the cast of experts I have.
 Because I’m not.
 I think every one of them is great – and the fact that they are white men doesn’t deter from the fact that they are legitimate experts in their field and what they have to say is very interesting.
-I haven’t contemplated re-doing the film with a more diverse cast because first of all it would require cutting some of the experts I have from it, which would be unfair, and also because it is the way it is, with its strengths and weaknesses, precisely because of every little contingent event that happened along the way and shaped it (including my own ignorance).
+I didn't contemplate re-doing the film with a more diverse cast because first of all it would be too costly, but also because by this time, I was exhausted by the whole project.
+I just couldn't bring myself to go back for interviews and re-edit the whole thing.
+But also, doing so would require cutting some of the experts I have from it, which would be unfair, and also because it is the way it is, with its strengths and weaknesses, precisely because of every little contingent event that happened along the way and shaped it (including my own ignorance).
 I just wasn’t aware that I was missing a problem, or stepping right in it.
 And that may have been my prime mistake.
 To fight unconscious bias, you have to make a conscious effort to be more inclusive.
 That’s what I didn’t do.
 And that’s what I’ve learnt for the future.

-I don’t know how much this aspect has played on the films reception by universities, and by media for that matter.
-I would hope that it is something that would warrant a critical comment on how films, even unintentionally, reproduce gender inequalities, but not be grounds for ignoring or discrediting it entirely.
-Furthermore, in my mind, the idea of organizing events in Universities was precisely an opportunity to hear more diverse voices on the topics at hand, with local professors hosting and being part of the conversation with students (I put this forth in my reply to the female professor who raised the issue with me.
+I don’t know how much this aspect has played on the film's reception by universities, and by people more generally for that matter.
+I would hope that it is something that would warrant a critical comment on how films, even unintentionally, reproduce gender inequalities, or how high-academia is still quite dominated by white men, but not be grounds for ignoring or discrediting the project entirely.
+Furthermore, in my mind, the idea of organizing events in universities was precisely an opportunity to hear more diverse voices on the topics at hand, with local professors hosting and being part of the conversation with students (I put this forth in my reply to the female professor who raised the issue with me.
 She never replied).
-Barry Schwartz was really a strong supporter of this idea, offering to take part in events on the West Coast of the US and to bring in other experts from Berkeley, where he was now teaching.
-He wrote to major event organizers in the Bay Area, promoting “psi” and offering to take part in talks and conferences with a variety of leading speakers, both male and female obviously – only to never get any further than "Thank you, sounds great, tell us more" then silence.
+Barry Schwartz was really a strong supporter of this idea, offering to take part in events on the West Coast of the US and to bring in other experts from Berkley, where he was now teaching.
+He wrote to major event organizers in the Bay Area, promoting psi and offering to take part in talks and conferences with a variety of leading speakers, both male and female obviously – only to never get any further than "Thank you, sounds great, tell us more" then silence.
 Again, from my point of view, very disappointing.

-In February 2017, finally there came some good news: Alex Byrne, a British philosopher who was head of the philosophy department at MIT, contacted me.
+In February 2018, finally there came some good news: Alex Byrne, a British philosopher who was head of the philosophy department at MIT, contacted me.
 He had got wind of my project and wanted to host a screening of the film at MIT, for students and the public, followed by a Q&A with the philosophers in the film who could make the trip.
-Obviously, given the earlier reception I was getting, I was over the moon that MIT was showing an interest.
+Obviously, given the earlier reception I was getting, this news was really exciting to me.
 I did everything I could to get it all sorted out and accommodate some of the cast so they could make it.
 The event was scheduled on April 4, 2018 at the MIT Stata Center.
 Bob Doyle and Dan Dennet who both live in the Cambridge area attended, as well as Robert Kane and Alfred Mele who flew in from Austin and Tallahassee respectively.

 The screening went well.
 It was in one of the large conference rooms, with perhaps around 100 attendees.
 I stood in the back, watching the film for the first time with an audience of strangers, and readying myself to face the unknown.
-It was a weird feeling: I was proud to be showing my film at MIT, excited to be finally sharing the film with more people than could fit on a couch, but worried because they didn’t know me, had no incentive to be nice or pander.
+It was a weird feeling: I was proud to be showing my film at MIT, excited to be finally sharing the film with more people than could fit on a couch, but worried because they didn’t know me and had no incentive to be nice afterwards.

-When the film ended, the Q&A began.
-It lasted almost 90 minutes, which for a post-film Q&A is pretty long, and I’d say that 90% of the conversation was positive, with questions directed mostly at the guests, and a few at me.
+The post film Q&A lasted almost 90 minutes and I’d say that 90% of the conversation was positive, with questions directed mostly at the guests, and a few at me.
 I was also reminded on this occasion that I’m really not comfortable speaking in front of an audience.
 Maybe this is something that you learn with practice.
-But I had long noticed – as an aside – that this was one major difference between American/English kids and French kids, of all ages (and I had long wished to have developed my English side more than my French one on this one): the ability to speak publicly in front of a crowd.
-I’ve witnessed both the Americans/English and French, of all age groups, in different circumstances, taking a mic, or a stand, and speaking in front of people - in school, university, graduation parties, office presentations, conferences, weddings, etc. – and invariably, the Americans and Brits always seemed to perform far more comfortably and naturally that the French.
+But I had long noticed – as an aside – that this was one major difference between American/English kids and French kids, of all ages (and I had long wished to have developed my English side more on this one): the ability to speak publicly in front of a crowd.
+I’ve witnessed both the Americans/English and French, of all age groups, taking a mic, or a stand, and speaking in front of people - in school, university, graduation parties, office presentations, conferences, weddings, etc. – and invariably, the Americans/English always seemed to perform far more comfortably and naturally that the French.
 I’m not sure what to put this down to – I think it goes back to childhood, where the English educational systems are more “performative” and confidence-building than the French one.

 Anyhow, I said 90% of the Q&A went well.
 But it’s the other 10% I will remember most vividly.
 Half way through, an old guy who looked like a scruffy Bernie Sanders stood up and began rather politely:

-“So you’ve struggled in your life because you don’t know what to do with your life, to be a lawyer or to be a filmmaker?
+“So the film is about how you struggled in your life because you don’t know what what path to chose, be a lawyer or a filmmaker, a lawyer or a filmmaker?
 Honestly: who gives a fuck?
 Go show this movie in a blue collar neighborhood or a community college, I’m not sure many people will respond to it.”

-Wow.
-The old guy even tried to get the crowd on his side, assuming he probably wasn’t the only one to feel insulted by my “white people problem” movie – and he was right, there were a few students (one female with short green hair, if ever stereotypes made sense) clicked their fingers in a show of support, a practice I had heard of but never witnessed firsthand.
+Ouch.
+The old guy even tried to get the crowd on his side, assuming he probably wasn’t the only one to feel insulted by my “white people problem” movie – and he was right, there were a few students who clicked their fingers in a show of support, a practice I had heard of but never witnessed firsthand.
 I was 31 and alarm bells went off: I was feeling suddenly very old and worryingly out of synch with how (some) college students think and behave.

-For a moment I was worried his uproar would open-up the floodgates and that I’d get bombarded with more social justice outrage and cringe-worthy virtue signaling for the rest of the talk.
-But thankfully, that didn’t happen and the conversation quickly resumed onto questions of free will and neuroscience.
+For a moment I was worried his uproar would open-up the floodgates and that I’d get bombarded with more critical outrage for the rest of the talk.
+But thankfully, the conversation quickly resumed onto questions of free will and neuroscience.